Father taking his child in for an eye exam.

-10 Common Eye Problems for Kids that Parents Might Miss
+12 Common Eye Problems in Children That Parents Might Miss

-Kids are prone to eye problems because the spread of infection is more common when they’re young.
-It’s crucial to teach them not to rub their eyes without washing their hands first.
-And, it’s our jobs as parents to assess their eyes regularly and take them to the eye doctor when we notice something abnormal.
+Kids are prone to eye problems (such as pink eye or styes) because the spread of infection is more common when they’re young.
+Luckily, there is a lot we can do to mitigate those risks – that’s why it’s crucial to teach them not to rub their eyes without washing their hands first.
+And, it’s our job as parents to assess their eyes regularly and take them to the eye doctor when we notice something abnormal.
+Here are 12 of the most common eye issues that parents should watch out for.

 1. Dry Eyes